 Community Health Initiative (CHI) has assisted over 28,000 individuals since 2005.
 We currently assist over 6,000 individuals with their health insurance needs each year!
 We screen over 22,000 children and families annually through schools and other outreach events, personal visits, and phone consultations.
 Children who have health insurance miss fewer school days, perform better in school, and are healthier.
 Parents of insured children miss fewer work days.
 Healthy kids create a healthy community!
+(Data collected in 2023)

 The High Cost of Not Having Insurance